Ext-analogues of Branching laws: Introduction

-these hopefully more manageable objects --certainly more flexible-- when coupled with vanishing of higher $\Ext$'s (when available) may give theorems about $\Hom_{\SO_n(F)}[\pi_1,\pi_2]$.
-We hasten to add that before we can define $\EP[\pi_1,\pi_2]$, $\Ext^i_{\SO_n(F)}[\pi_1,\pi_2]$ needs to be proved to be finite dimensional for $\pi_1$ and $\pi_2$ finite length admissible representations of $\SO_{n+1}(F)$ and $\SO_n(F)$ respectively.
-Towards a proof of this finite dimensionality of $\Ext^i$ in this case, to be made by an inductive argument on $n$ later in the paper, we only note here that unlike $\Hom_{\SO_n(F)}[\pi_1,\pi_2]$, where we will have no idea how to prove finite dimensionality if both $\pi_1$ and $\pi_2$ are cuspidal, exactly this case we can handle apriori, for $i> 0$, as almost by the very definition of cuspidal representations, they are both projective and injective objects in the category of smooth representations.
+Given the interest in the space $\Hom_{\SO_n(F)}[\pi_1,\pi_2]$, it is natural to consider the related spaces $\Ext^i_{\SO_n(F)}[\pi_1,\pi_2]$, and in fact homological algebra methods suggest that the simplest answers are not for these individual spaces, but for the alternating sum of their dimensions: $\EP[\pi_1,\pi_2] = \sum_{i=0}^{\infty}(-1)^i\dim \Ext^i_{\SO_n(F)}[\pi_1,\pi_2];$ these hopefully more manageable objects --certainly more flexible-- when coupled with vanishing of higher $\Ext$'s (when available) may give theorems about $\Hom_{\SO_n(F)}[\pi_1,\pi_2]$.
+We hasten to add that before we can define $\EP[\pi_1,\pi_2]$, $\Ext^i_{\SO_n(F)}[\pi_1,\pi_2]$ needs to be proved to be finite dimensional for $\pi_1$ and $\pi_2$ finite length admissible representations of $\SO_{n+1}(F)$ and $\SO_n(F)$ respectively, and also proved to be 0 for $i$ large.
+Vanishing of $\Ext^i_{\SO_n(F)}[\pi_1,\pi_2]$ for large $i$ is a well-known generality to which we will come to later.
+Towards a proof of finite dimensionality of $\Ext^i$ in this case, to be made by an inductive argument on $n$ later in the paper, we note that unlike $\Hom_{\SO_n(F)}[\pi_1,\pi_2]$, where we will have no idea how to prove finite dimensionality if both $\pi_1$ and $\pi_2$ are cuspidal, exactly this case we can handle apriori, for $i> 0$, as almost by the very definition of cuspidal representations, they are both projective and injective objects in the category of smooth representations.
+Recently, there is a very general finiteness theorem for $\Ext^i[\pi_1,\pi_2]$ (for spherical varieties) by Aizenbud and Sayag in \cite{sayag}.
+However, we have preferred to give our own older approach via Bessel models which intervene when analyzing principal series representations of $\SO_{n+1}(F)$ when restricted to $\SO_n(F)$.
+As a bonus, this approach gives explicit answers about Euler-Poincar\'e characteristics.

-One of the motivation of this work was also to extend known results about branching laws available for irreducible representations to (reducible) representations which are parabolically induced from irreducible representations.
-In some contexts ---one such occurred in the work of M. Harris, and A.J.Scholl in the context of triple products of $\GL_2(F)$, \cite{harris}--- such an extension was made possible with some conditions on the principal series representations.

-Another example was observed in the work of C. G. Venketasubramanian, \cite{venket} that the reducible principal series representation $1 \times \nu \times 1$ of $\GL_3(F)$ has two dimensional space of $\GL_2(F)$-invariants, and together with its dual, it is the only principal series representation of $\GL_3(F)$ with this failure of multiplicity 1.